 The idea of "adding" to the infinite merits of Christ's work is absurd scripturally, theologically, philosophically, and mathematically.
 Adding to "infinity" doesn't increase it!
 If the Scriptures tell Christ suffered for sins once for all, why would others need to suffer for sins too, in order to add to the infinite merits of Christ?
 This is needless suffering!

-To conclude, examining the Scriptural teaching regarding the plan of salvation leads me to conclude that occurrences of the stigmata in the church of Rome serve to lend weight to the false gospel of works based righteousness and detract from the completed work of Jesus Christ through His death, burial, resurrection and exaltation.
-As a result, I conclude that stigmata are a false sign which either have their origin in the kingdom of darkness as a supernatural sign or that these marks have a natural explanation (e.g. they are fraudulent hoaxes or the result of some other physical, emotional or mental disorder).
+To conclude, examining the Scriptural teaching regarding the plan of salvation leads me to conclude that occurrences of the stigmata in the church of Rome are false signs.
+They serve to lend credibility to the false gospel of works-based righteousness.
+They detract from the completed work of Jesus Christ through His death, burial, resurrection and exaltation.
+They also create needless human suffering.
+As a result, I conclude that stigmata (in our modern sense of the term) are a false sign which either have their origin in the kingdom of darkness as a supernatural sign or that these marks have a natural explanation (e.g. they are fraudulent hoaxes or the result of some other physical, emotional or mental disorder).